benpate/exp/README.md

 This is accomplished with three very similar data types that all implement the same `Expression` interface.

 **`Predicate`** represents a single predicate/comparison.
 Using `.And()` and `.Or()` will return the corresponding `AndExpression` or `OrExpression` object

 **`AndExpression`** represents multiple predicates, all chained together with AND logic.
 Only supports the `.And()` method for additional predicates

 **`OrExpression`** represents multiple predicates, all chained together with OR logic.
 Only supports the `.Or()` method for additional predicates.

 ## Manually Walking the Logic Tree

-Each of the three interfaces above implements a `.Match()` function that can be used by external programs to see if a dataset matches this exp.
-You must pass in a `MatcherFunc` that accepts a predicate and returns `TRUE` if that predicate matches the dataaset.  `AndExpression` and `OrExpression` objects will call this function repeatedly for each element in their logic tree, and return a final boolean value for the entire logic structure.
+Each of the three interfaces above implements a `.Match()` function that can be used by external programs to see if a dataset matches this expression.
+You must pass in a `MatcherFunc` that accepts a predicate and returns `TRUE` if that predicate matches the dataset. `AndExpression` and `OrExpression` objects will call this function repeatedly for each element in their logic tree, and return a final boolean value for the entire logic structure.

 ## Pull Requests Welcome

 This library is a work in progress, and will benefit from your experience reports, use cases, and contributions.
 If you have an idea for making this library better, send in a pull request.
 We're all in this together! 🤩